xiaozongyang/VictoriaLogs/docs/victorialogs/querying/vlogscli.md

 ```
   -accountID int
       Account ID to query; see https://docs.victoriametrics.com/victorialogs/#multitenancy
   -bearerToken value
       Optional bearer auth token to use for the -datasource.url
       Flag value can be read from the given file when using -bearerToken=file:///abs/path/to/file or -bearerToken=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -bearerToken=http://host/path or -bearerToken=https://host/path
   -blockcache.missesBeforeCaching int
       The number of cache misses before putting the block into cache.
 Higher values may reduce indexdb/dataBlocks cache size at the cost of higher CPU and disk read usage (default 2)
   -datasource.url string
       URL for querying VictoriaLogs; see https://docs.victoriametrics.com/victorialogs/querying/#querying-logs .
 See also -tail.url (default "http://localhost:9428/select/logsql/query")
   -enableTCP6
       Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used
   -envflag.enable
       Whether to enable reading flags from environment variables in addition to the command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from the command line if this flag isn't set.
 See https://docs.victoriametrics.com/victoriametrics/single-server-victoriametrics/#environment-variables for more details
   -envflag.prefix string
       Prefix for environment variables if -envflag.enable is set
   -filestream.disableFadvise
       Whether to disable fadvise() syscall when reading large data files.
 The fadvise() syscall prevents from eviction of recently accessed data from OS page cache during background merges and backups.
 In some rare cases it is better to disable the syscall if it uses too much CPU
   -fs.disableMmap
       Whether to use pread() instead of mmap() for reading data files.
 By default, mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
   -header array
       Optional header to pass in request -datasource.url in the form 'HeaderName: value'
       Supports an array of values separated by comma or specified via multiple flags.
       Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -historyFile string
       Path to file with command history (default "vlogscli-history")
   -internStringCacheExpireDuration duration
       The expiry duration for caches for interned strings.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringMaxLen and -internStringDisableCache (default 6m0s)
   -internStringDisableCache
       Whether to disable caches for interned strings.
 This may reduce memory usage at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringCacheExpireDuration and -internStringMaxLen
   -internStringMaxLen int
       The maximum length for strings to intern.
 A lower limit may save memory at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
   -loggerDisableTimestamps
       Whether to disable writing timestamps in logs
   -loggerErrorsPerSecondLimit int
       Per-second limit on the number of ERROR messages.
 If more than the given number of errors are emitted per second, the remaining errors are suppressed.
 Zero values disable the rate limit
   -loggerFormat string
       Format for logs.
 Possible values: default, json (default "default")
   -loggerJSONFields string
       Allows renaming fields in JSON formatted logs.
 Example: "ts:timestamp,msg:message" renames "ts" to "timestamp" and "msg" to "message".
 Supported fields: ts, level, caller, msg
   -loggerLevel string
       Minimum level of errors to log.
 Possible values: INFO, WARN, ERROR, FATAL, PANIC (default "INFO")
   -loggerMaxArgLen int
       The maximum length of a single logged argument.
 Longer arguments are replaced with 'arg_start..arg_end', where 'arg_start' and 'arg_end' is prefix and suffix of the arg with the length not exceeding -loggerMaxArgLen / 2 (default 5000)
   -loggerOutput string
       Output for the logs.
 Supported values: stderr, stdout (default "stderr")
   -loggerTimezone string
       Timezone to use for timestamps in logs.
 Timezone must be a valid IANA Time Zone.
 For example: America/New_York, Europe/Berlin, Etc/GMT+3 or Local (default "UTC")
   -loggerWarnsPerSecondLimit int
       Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
 Zero values disable the rate limit
   -memory.allowedBytes size
       Allowed size of system memory VictoriaMetrics caches may occupy.
 This option overrides -memory.allowedPercent if set to a non-zero value.
 Too low a value may increase the cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from the OS page cache resulting in higher disk IO usage
       Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0)
   -memory.allowedPercent float
       Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
 Too low a value may increase cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from the OS page cache which will result in higher disk IO usage (default 60)
   -password value
-    	Optional basic auth password to use for the -datsource.url
+      Optional basic auth password to use for the -datasource.url
       Flag value can be read from the given file when using -password=file:///abs/path/to/file or -password=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -password=http://host/path or -password=https://host/path
   -projectID int
       Project ID to query; see https://docs.victoriametrics.com/victorialogs/#multitenancy
   -tail.url string
       URL for live tailing queries to VictoriaLogs; see https://docs.victoriametrics.com/victorialogs/querying/#live-tailing .The url is automatically detected from -datasource.url by replacing /query with /tail at the end if -tail.url is empty
   -tlsCAFile string
       Optional path to TLS CA file to use for verifying connections to the -datasource.url.
 By default, system CA is used
   -tlsCertFile string
       Optional path to client-side TLS certificate file to use when connecting to the -datasource.url
   -tlsInsecureSkipVerify
       Whether to skip tls verification when connecting to the -datasource.url
   -tlsKeyFile string
       Optional path to client-side TLS certificate key to use when connecting to the -datasource.url
   -tlsServerName string
       Optional TLS server name to use for connections to the -datasource.url.
 By default, the server name from -datasource.url is used
   -username string
       Optional basic auth username to use for the -datasource.url
   -version
       Show VictoriaMetrics version
 ```

 ### Building from source code